Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 **OpenID Connect**
 OpenID Connect [[OpenID.Core]] adds an identity layer on top of OAuth, making it into an actual authentication method.
 It enables API Clients to verify the identity of authenticated End-Users and to obtain profile information about the End-User.

-A Dutch OpenID Connect Assurance profile is currently being drafted.
+A Dutch Assurance profile for OpenID Connect is currently being drafted.
 It is expected to be added to the list of required standards by Forum Standaardisatie.
-The latest draft version of the profile can be found at https://logius.gitlab.io/oidc/.
+The latest version of the draft profile can be found at https://logius.gitlab.io/oidc/.

 **Out of band**
 For some Use Cases it may be appropriate to distribute Access Tokens using an Out of band authentication method.
 Out of band authentication is generally appropriate when API resources are accessed via an application that already provides an authentication method.
 Based on an End-User authentication performed, the application subsequently requests an Access Token for API access from the Identity Provider via a secure channel.